 The reason why I recommend Betterment for beginners is simple.
 They allow you to get started fast and they invest you in a high quality, low cost diversified portfolio.
 They also rebalance and tax loss harvest your portfolio for you.
 These are the basic building blocks when it comes to investing.

 Since Betterment has these covered, you can take your time learning more about investing.
 All the while your money is in good hands.

-Best Online Broker For Dividend Investing: Motif Investing
+Best Online Broker For Dividend Investing: M1 Finance

 Dividend investing is glamorous now because of super low interest rates.
 You can thank the Fed for this.
 Everywhere you go, you read more and more about dividend investing.
 Heck, I even wrote a post about it along with stock recommendations.
 If you are considering this strategy, which broker do you choose?

-My favorite is Motif Investing.
-The reason is simple: it can cost a lot of money to invest in stocks.
+My favorite is M1 Finance.
+The reason is simple.
+It can cost a lot of money to invest in stocks.
 Even if you go with the lowest priced online broker, you are still paying a lot of money.
-This is because to create a diversified portfolio you have to make a decent number of trades.
+This is because to create a diversified stock portfolio you have to make a decent number of trades.

-With Motif Investing, you keep costs in check.
-Instead of paying $7.95 (or more) for each trade you make with other brokers, with Motif you pay a flat fee of $9.95.
-I know this is more than the other guys, but their fee is one time.
+With M1 Finance, you keep costs in check.
+Instead of paying $4.95 (or more) for each trade you make with other brokers, with M1 you pay nothing.
+You read that right, with M1 Finance, trades are free.

-Best Online Broker For Passive Investing: Schwab/TD Ameritrade/Motif Investing
+Best Online Broker For Passive Investing: Charles Schwab

 If you are like me, you are a passive investor.
 If you aren’t sure if you are a passive investor, you can check out this post to find out.

 When it comes to picking the best broker for passive investing, you have to determine what you want to invest in.
 This will point you in the right direction.